Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 The main recommendation is to stay in the city center, but if this is not possible, there are several good options near subways or other sights, and taxis are not usually expensive there.

-Just keep in mind that Porto sits on a hill, so depending on the neighborhood, you will need to climb many, many hills to get to a certain place.
+Just remember that Porto sits on a hill, so depending on the neighborhood, you will need to climb many hills to get to a certain place.

 As you have seen, the main areas to stay in Porto are: